The Complete Bitcoin & Crypto Guide: 2 Fresh Innovations

 They are also a trading platform, so you can exchange one cryptocurrency for another, providing you with the whole ecosystem for your cryptocurrency needs.

 Being able to lend and earn interest is really the only thing that changes the cryptocurrency story from being pure speculation on price to an alternative investment.
-If you are going to “HODL” onto an asset that doesn’t internally generate its own earnings, like a stock does, then it makes sense to put that asset in a place where it is being lent to the firms that do generate earnings and some of it gets paid to you.
+If you are going to “HODL” onto an asset that doesn’t internally generate its own earnings, like a stock does, then it makes sense to put that asset in a place where it is being lent to the firms that do generate earnings and some of that interest gets paid to you.
 It’s a game changer.

 Is Cryptocurrency Taxed?